-Based on this idea, in this article we focus on the efficient workflow of segmentation in order to obtain the complete 3D structure of a dry fracture network scanned with {XRCT}.
-The 3D structure is obtained by stacking the 2D processed results.
-The fracture network is induced by thermal quenching of Carrara marble, which creates a sophisticated shape of fracture network within a reasonably homogeneous and fine-grained matrix.

-For comparative purposes, three different combinations of segmentation techniques were adopted based on conventional means such as the Sato, Local threshold, and active contouring method, including filtering and post-processing.
+With the use of a data-set taken from the imaging of a real fractured porous medium, and for comparative purposes, three different segmentation techniques were adopted in this work, based on conventional means, such as the Sato, Local threshold, and active contouring method, including filtering and post-processing.
 Two different machine learning models were employed for this comparison as well.
-The well-known U-net (\cite{Ronneberger2015}), as well as the Random forest model, were evaluated, with the Random forest model being supported in Trainable Weka (\cite{ArgandaCarreras2017}).

-We adopted the 2D U-net model in this study which could only deal with 2D data since the 3D model (\cite{Furat2019}) would compromise our computational ability.
-However, even for the adopted 2D model we reached memory limitations with a slice of image.
-Thus, we had to dice the 2D images into small 2D tiles and compute sequentially.
-These computed prediction tiles were merged together at a later step to shape the 2D image.
-In order to train the adopted model, we provided a training data which was obtained by means of a conventional segmentation method.
+The well-known U-net \cite{Ronneberger2015}, as well as the Random Forest model, were evaluated, with the Random Forest model being supported in Trainable Weka \cite{ArgandaCarreras2017}.
+Due to memory limitation for the U-net model we had to dice the 2D images to smaller 2D tiles and compute sequentially.
+The computed prediction tiles were merged together at a later stage to reconstruct the 2D image.
+In order to train the adopted model, we provided a training data-set which was obtained by means of a conventional segmentation method.
 Note that only a small portion of the results (60 slices out of 2140 images) was used as a training data-set.
-In this way, although it was also memory-wise possible to run 3D model by separating the volume into extremely small ones, this was not conducted in this study since the volume size was not sufficient to contain useful information.
 For a fair comparison between methods, all segmentation schemes were applied on 2D data.
 Via comparison, we were able to identify that the U-net segmentation model outperformed the others in terms of quality of the output and time efficiency.
 Some defects which appeared in the provided truth data by conventional segmentation means were smeared out in the predictions of the model.